mopolita/BatteriesExpanded/README.md

 - lead is usable to make all usual metal objects (such as walls, armors, etc.)
 - two new batteries, made from these materials and their researches.
 - all the stuff that's not done yet

-work that's left to do (once all that is finished I'll post it on steam workshop):
-- the About.xml is a mess
-- add three more batteries (uranium, plasteel and archotech), and maybe even more
-- update the recipes for lead and lithium
-- modifying the researches for the new batteries